kreier/ESP32/README.md

 70: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --

 ```

+- [startup-post](startup-post) See a message at [https://sites.google.com/view/startup-post](https://sites.google.com/view/startup-post) after a succesfull boot and internet connection of your IoT project.

 ## History